 Trail Mix Fun Facts We May Have Missed

-Let us know about any Trail Mix fun facts we missed.
+Let us know about any Trail Mix fun facts we missed in the comment section or our food truck forum.
 We always love to add to these lists.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+If we can verify the facts we will give the reader credit in the article.

 Reference: Wikipedia facts about Trail Mix.